 What treatment modalities are available for management of the disorder?

-Treatment for sinus headache involves tackling the underlying sinusitis.
+Treatment for a sinus headache involves tackling the underlying sinusitis.
 This involves:

 - Home remedies – Sinus congestion and the resulting headaches can be reduced through the following: